metz-i/test-9-2-23/README.md

 # INTRODUCTION
--Practicing using the shorthand object property for returning an object from array stats.
--Example of computed property
+-Shorthand syntax for including methods (functions) in an object.